 What Issues have been problematic in EB-5 Cases

 Basically the two usual problems for EB-5 immigration are inability to prove source of funds or for the project to prove job creation.

 The most common problem area has been insufficient documentation of the source of funds.
 Many people try to disclose the least possible information only to have the USCIS request for further information.
 It is better to provide too much information rather than too little information.
 In this era of suspicion about money laundering, USCIS case examiners require a well-documented source of funds.

 Are EB-5 Visas available to people from any country in the world?

 Legally yes.
 Note, people from countries that do not have reliable tax and other financial documentation may find it much more difficult to prove an EB-5 visa application; however, lawful source of funds can usually be proven.

 Where Can I find a copy of the relevant law and regulations to study?

 First see on this website our regular news.
 Also, the statute and regulations can be accessed via the U.S. Citizenship and Immigration Service (USCIS) website at www.uscis.gov.

 Who is one of the top EB-5 lawyers I can reach out to?

-Lawler & Lawler is a leading EB-5 law firm for setting up and assisting with compliance issues relating to EB-5 regional centers and representing individual investors.
+Lawler & Lawler is a leading EB-5 law firm for assisting investors with the immigration process.
+He has filed more than 500 EB-5 applications.
 Martin Lawler has been practicing law for more than 30 years.
 He is a leading EB-5 lawyer.
 He is listed in Best Lawyers of America and has an “AV” rating from Martindale-Hubbell.
 He has also received a number of American Immigration Lawyers Association (AILA) presidential awards.